-- Application forms and parental consent forms must be obtained for all guests before they participate in Trust activities. - Unsupervised one to one contact is prohibited. - The opinion of our guests will be listened to and valued and they will be consulted where possible, regarding matters that affect them. - Parents/Guardians and guests will be informed about our Code of Practice, the Trust Safeguarding Policy and all necessary procedures and advised about whom they can talk to if they wish to make a complaint. - Guests will be asked to adhere to the Code of Conduct for guests. - The Group Leader will ensure that the correct procedures are followed in relation to the issues below as well as ensuring that the correct policy is implemented as appropriate to the needs of their group. - Safeguarding Guidelines - Codes of Behaviour - Intimate Care Procedures - Room Sharing - Information Technology - Social Media
+- Application forms and parental consent forms must be obtained for all guests before they participate in Trust activities. - Unsupervised one to one contact is prohibited. - The opinion of our guests will be listened to and valued and they will be consulted where possible, regarding matters that affect them. - Parents/Guardians and guests will be informed about our Code of Practice, the Trust Safeguarding Policy and all necessary procedures and advised about whom they can talk to if they wish to make a complaint. - Guests will be asked to adhere to the Code of Behaviour for Guests as set out in Section 19 - The Group Leader will ensure that the correct procedures are followed in relation to the issues below as well as ensuring that the correct policy is implemented as appropriate to the needs of their group. - Safeguarding Guidelines - Codes of Behaviour - Intimate Care Procedures - Room Sharing - Information Technology - Social Media